mlzzi/mlzzi/README.md

 - 👋 Hi, I’m @mlzzi
-- 👀 I’m interested in change career and enter in the field of Front End Development.
+- 👀 I’m interested in change career and enter in the field of Native Mobile Apps.
-- 🌱 I’m currently learning HTML, CSS and a bit of Javascript.
+- 🌱 I’m currently learning Kotlin and Android Studio.
 - 💞️ I’m looking to collaborate on any project of Front End.
 - 📫 How to reach me at https://www.linkedin.com/in/muriloluzzi/ or https://www.instagram.com/muriloluzzi/